compmec/section/docs/source/index.rst

 Documentation
 =============

-*compmec-section* is a python package for bidimensional geometry manipulation.
+*compmec-section* is a python package for beam-section analysis.

 .. toctree::
    :maxdepth: 1